WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 &nbsp;

-These numbers may seem small, but once you start considering the number of users the amount wasted grows dramatically. Â For 100 users, winlogon.exe goes from consuming a total of 1.6% to 7.1%Â of the CPU resulting in an additional load of 5.5%. Â The iexplore.exe is even more egregious as it spawns 2 processes per user, and these averages are per process. Â For 100 users, 200 iexplore.exe processes will be spawned. Â The iexplore.exe CPU utilization goes from 15.6% to 38.8%, for an additional load of 23.2%. Â Adding the mitigation patch can impact our load pretty dramatically,Â _<span style="text-decoration: underline;">even though it may be under reported thus impacting users on a far greater scale by adding more users to servers that don&#8217;t have the resources that Windows is reporting it has</span>.Â_ For an application like IE, this may just mean greater slowness &#8212; depending on the workload/workflow &#8212; but if you have an application more sensitive to these performance scenarios your users may experience slowness even though the servers themselves look OK from most (all?) reporting tools.
+These numbers may seem small, but once you start considering the number of users the amount wasted grows dramatically. Â For 100 users, winlogon.exe goes from consuming a total of 1.6% to 7.1%Â of the CPU resulting in an additional load of 5.5%. Â The iexplore.exe is even more egregious as it spawns 2 processes per user, and these averages are per process. Â For 100 users, 200 iexplore.exe processes will be spawned. Â The iexplore.exe CPU utilization goes from 15.6% to 38.8%, for an additional load of 23.2%. Â Adding the mitigation patch can impact our load pretty dramatically,Â _<span style="text-decoration: underline;">even though it may be under reported thus impacting users on a far greater scale by adding more users to servers that don't have the resources that Windows is reporting it has</span>.Â_ For an application like IE, this may just mean greater slowness - depending on the workload/workflow - but if you have an application more sensitive to these performance scenarios your users may experience slowness even though the servers themselves look OK from most (all?) reporting tools.

 Continuing with the HOSTS view, I exported all data ControlUp collects on a minute interval and then added the data to Excel and created my pivot tables with the hosts that are hosting servers with the mitigation patches and the ones without.Â This is what I saw for Saturday-Sunday, these days are lightly loaded.

 [<img class="aligncenter wp-image-2660 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/LocationB_Hosts.png" alt="" width="1569" height="837" srcset="http://theorypc.ca/wp-content/uploads/2018/01/LocationB_Hosts.png 1569w, http://theorypc.ca/wp-content/uploads/2018/01/LocationB_Hosts-300x160.png 300w, http://theorypc.ca/wp-content/uploads/2018/01/LocationB_Hosts-768x410.png 768w" sizes="(max-width: 1569px) 100vw, 1569px" />](http://theorypc.ca/wp-content/uploads/2018/01/LocationB_Hosts.png)

-This is **Location B**, the host with VM&#8217;s that are unpatched is in orange and the host with patched VM&#8217;s is in blue.Â the numbers are pretty identical when CPU utilization on the host is around or below 10%, but once it starts to get loaded the separation becomes apparent.
+This is **Location B**, the host with VM's that are unpatched is in orange and the host with patched VM's is in blue.Â the numbers are pretty identical when CPU utilization on the host is around or below 10%, but once it starts to get loaded the separation becomes apparent.

 Since these datapoints were every minute, I used a moving average of 20 data points (3 per hour) to present the data in a cleaner way: